datum-cloud/docs/content/en/docs/tutorials/httpproxy/_index.md

 HTTPProxy.
 A hostname is considered verified if any matching `Domain` resource exists in the same namespace and is verified.

-A hostname matches a Domain when:
+A hostname matches a Domain if:

 - The `spec.domainName` value exactly matches the hostname.
 - The `spec.domainName` value is a suffix match of the hostname.